 Is venison healthier than beef?

-In general, venison is healthier than the average pound of ground beef you’d find at the grocery store.
+In general, venison is a good deal healthier than the average pound of ground beef you’d find at the grocery store.
 It is much leaner than beef.
 However, the health of your venison depends on the environment of the deer.
 Many deer fill up on GMO corn, but on the plus side, they aren’t getting pumped with hormones like factory-farmed meat.

 Is hunting for meat cheaper than buying it?